ItsSpirax/MPSTME-Attendance-Report/README.md

 5.  **Deploy the frontend:**

     *   The frontend can be deployed to any web server.
-    *   The repository includes a `gh-pages` action that can be used to deploy the frontend to GitHub Pages.
+    *   The repository is hosted on Cloudflare Pages.

 ## Usage